If you do not find the answer to your question below, please call our customer service line during our office hours at:

-You can also access Free Liner Notes from ANY Smithsonian Folkways Album simply by going to folkways.si.edu.
-Use the search box on the left to search by artist, album, or catalog number.
+You can also access free liner notes from ANY Smithsonian Folkways album simply by going to folkways.si.edu.
+Click on the magnifying glass icon at the top right of the page to search by artist, album, or catalog number.
 Click on the album cover image to visit the album detail page.
-Scroll down the page and click “Download Liner Notes PDF.”
+On the righthand side of the page (or scrolling down if on your phone), click “Download Liner Notes.”
 The liner notes will open in a separate window or different tab (depending on your settings), allowing you to print or save them.

 Does Folkways still make LPs?